outscale/cluster-api-provider-outscale/docs/src/topics/config-security.md

 > Note: the NAT used by the nodes for their outbound trafic are dynamically added to the allowed sources in the loadbalancer security group.

+> Note: the management cluster needs to have access to the workload cluster API, do not forget to add the public IPs of the NAT services used by the management cluster.

 ## Restricting outbound traffic

 By default, outbound trafic from bastion and nodes is not restricted.